 Not only does producing meat generate a lot of emissions, but it also uses up vast water resources and takes up a lot of land area.
 This has added a new incentive for people to eliminate or at least reduce meat consumption.

 Youth activism also plays a role in all of this.
-We can’t yet reflect on the part of generations of millennials and post-millennials as an awakening, but there is undoubtedly linkage between the youth-driven climate protests symbolised by Greta Thunberg and veganism as a political movement.
+We can’t yet reflect on the part of generations of millennials and post-millennials as an awakening, but there is undoubtedly a linkage between the youth-driven climate protests symbolized by Greta Thunberg and veganism as a political movement.

 Economics have sent veganism ‘viral’

 Ironically, but unsurprisingly, some of the corporations that benefit from the popularity of veganism are those that have helped cause the underlying issues in the first place.
 ‘Beyond Meat’ burgers and similar alternatives are being pushed by the same fast-food chains that sell endless supplies of meat around the globe.